julelang/manual/src/compiler/compiler-optimizations.md

 Enable special optimizations for built-in `append` function.

 - It prevents the allocating and destruction of a new slice by adding slice literals element-by-element if append used at single assignment statement.
+- If an l-value memory appends to itself, compiler will use special self-append algorithm for slices.
+L-value detection has limited proficiency, the best way is using variables and structure fields to enable optimization.

 ---